-For documents submitted as print jobs, the identified and authenticated user is determined to be the owner of the document if his/her user name matches the user name information of the document specified upon submission of the print job. - For document data stored as a result of scanning or received by I-fax, the user is required to enter the correct box PIN when the user operates the document data.
-The boxes where these document data are stored are assigned per user, and pre-configured with a 7-digit box PIN.
+- For documents submitted as print jobs, the identified and authenticated user is determined to be the owner of the document if his/her user name matches the user name information of the document specified upon submission of the print job.

+- In the case of the document data stored by using the scan function or received by I-fax, other than print jobs, the user is required to enter the correct box PIN when the user operates the document data.
+The box where the document data are stored is assigned per user and pre-configured with a 7-digit box PIN.
 If the user enters the correct PIN, then the user is determined to be the owner of the document data stored in the box.